Makdash49/rvm-documentation/README.md

 # rvm-documentation
 RVM documentation using the Cloud Foundry Bookbinder template

-To see the Mark's RVM documentation
+To see the Mark's RVM documentation:

 1. Clone repo to your computer
 2. cd into repo